volta-cli/rfcs/text/0000-volta-run.md

 ## 3rd-Party Binaries

-After resolving the platform, if the command the user is executing is a 3rd party binary (not `node`, `npm`, `npx`, or `yarn`), then we will still do resolution of that binary relative to the current project (if any).
-That means if we are inside a project with that binary as a dependency, we will still use the project-local version of that tool.
+After resolving the platform, if the command the user is executing is a 3rd party binary (not `node`, `npm`, `npx`, or `yarn`), then we will need to maintain the existing resolution of that binary relative to the current project (if any).
+That means if we are inside a project with that binary as a dependency, we will still use the project-local version of that tool, however we will use the Node / Yarn versions specified on the command-line to execute the tool.

 ## Verbose Output

 In order to provide meaningful verbose output, we will need to update the `SourcedPlatformSpec` model to support platforms that come from the command line as well.
 This will likely require a refactor to support specifying the version for each tool explicitly, as opposed to having a single `Source` for the Platform as a whole.

+## Additional Package Managers

+Currently, the only package manager that we support specifying on its own is Yarn.
+However, there are plans to support `npm` in the near future and farther out, we may want to support others (e.g. `pnpm`, `entropic`, etc).
+For each aspect of the platform that we support, we'll need to add an accompanying flag to the `run` command that supports specifying the version of that tool.

 # Critique
 [critique]: #critique